rrubo/PUI2017_rh2684/HW6_rh2684/README.md

 Assignment is done individually.
-Instead of using the skeleton notebooks, I created new notebooks and filled them with the code and info from the skeleton notebooks upon proceeding.
+Instead of using the skeleton notebook, I created a new notebook and filled it with the code and info from the skeleton notebook upon proceeding.

 ```python